 The field of robotics is expanding at an exceptionally rapid rate.
 As more and more tasks are being completed by robots, the arena of artificial intelligence is expanding.
 And with the more sustainable building option of construction robotics, its appeal is gaining traction for commercial and scientific use.

-The research team at MIT successfully engineered the construction robot that they have labelled the Digital Construction Platform, or DCP for short.
+The research team at MIT successfully engineered the construction robot that they have labeled the Digital Construction Platform, or DCP for short.
 This robot combines construction robotics with the use of 3-D printing, resulting in a quick and convenient way to build structures within a matter of hours.
 In fact, the DCP is currently able to construct a 5o-foot-wide, 12-foot-high structure in less than 14 hours.

 The DCP is able to complete structures like this one in just a matter of hours, autonomously.

 According to MIT engineers, the DCP isn't a prototype either.
 Theoretically, it could be used in construction sites immediately to fulfill basic infrastructure tasks.
 Using the robot's pre-programmed designs, construction teams could get foundations laid quickly, sans human workers.
-No need for breaks, or supervision.
+No need for breaks or supervision.

 The DCP itself is a heavy-duty piece of machinery, complete with an industrial-strength robotic arm.
 Similar to the mechanics of a bulldozer or a backhoe, the DCP combines the precision of human engineering with the strength and power of machinery.
-The result is speedy, accurately and seamlessly-built infrastructure, thanks to construction robotics.
+The result is speedy, accurate, and seamlessly-built infrastructure, thanks to construction robotics.